jacebenson/jace.pro/src/posts/2025/2025-10-28-draft-url-params.md

 ---
-title: Definitive Guide to URL Parameters in ServiceNow
+title: WIP Guide to URL Parameters in ServiceNow
 description: >-
     A comprehensive guide to using URL parameters in ServiceNow to customize user experience, control navigation, and enhance functionality.
-date: '2025-10-01'
+date: '2025-10-28'
 tags:
     - servicenow
     - url-parameters
     - navigation
     - tips-and-tricks
+    - work-in-progress
 ---

+I realized when I was looking for the "do not add url to history" param that I didn't have a good list of URL parameters for ServiceNow.
+So I started compiling one here.
+This is a work in progress.
+If you have any to add, please let me know.

 ## Stop redirections